soc/soc.me/_languages/fields-methods-properties-pick-two.md

 class Person(name: String)
   @private
   let _name: String = name
-  fun name: String = this._name
+  fun name: String = self._name
   ... /* other methods, as in the last example */
 ```

-If the `Person` class definition is changed to contain two fields and one method ...
+If the `Person` class definition was now changed to contain two fields and one method ...

 ```
 class Person(let firstName: String, let lastName: String) fun name: String = this.firstName + " " + this.lastName
 ```

-... the usage stays the same, despite the implementation changing completely:
+... there should not be a need to change callers:

 ```
 let person = Person("Jane", "Doe")